Petronian/demayo-bulk-omics/README.md

-# Bulk RNAseq data processing
+# Bulk ChIPseq data processing

-This folder contains information about the bulk processing of RNAseq data for the GD 2.5 oviduct project for SRF/MYOCD mice.
+This repository contains information about the bulk processing of RNAseq data.
+This is currently used by the DeMayo lab [(RDBL)](https://www.niehs.nih.gov/research/atniehs/labs/rdbl) to process mouse bulk ChIPseq data.

+> [!IMPORTANT]
+> Eventually, the `rnaseq` and `chipseq` branches of this repository will be merged into one file where certain rules may be called to process different types of data.
+Certain other functions, such as the ability to process paired- or single-end data, are to be added as well.

 ## Step 1: create your data